saadsaifse/intro-to-AI-hackathon/4. Ethics in AI/Tutorial.md

 ### Objective

-During this tutorial, readers will explore the impact of AI in our future society.
+During this tutorial, readers will explore the current impact of AI in our society as well as future implications.

 ```
 ● Ethics Definition - 2 minutes